Superior frontal gyrus: Laughter

-Working Memory
+Working memory

 The superior frontal gyrus (SFG) may play a role in executive functions such as self-monitoring, working memory, organization, and planning.
 In a 2006 study, patients with left prefrontal lesions on the SFG exhibited poorer results on working memory tasks than the control group.
 Mapping showed the lateral and posterior portions of the SFG contributed the most to the working memory deficit (mostly in Brodmann area 8 in front of the frontal eye field).
 This study suggests the SFG is involved in executive processing.

-Disorders Associated with Abnormalities of the Superior Frontal Gyrus
+Clinical significance

 Abnormalities in the superior frontal gyrus are implicated in emotional and behavioral symptoms.
 Atrophy in the superior frontal gyrus, characterized by decreased cortical thickness and gray matter volume, is associated with the severe irritability observed in youth with ADHD, disruptive mood dysregulation disorder, oppositional defiant disorder, and conduct disorder.
 Severe irritability is characterized by excessive sensitivity to negative emotional stimuli and impaired inhibition of anger and reactive aggression.
 In a 2022 study on depressed patients with severe anhedonia (the inability to feel pleasure), the left superior frontal gyrus was shown to have high efficiency as compared to depressed patients without anhedonia.
 This could indicate a compensatory mechanism in response to anhedonia and could serve as a potential biomarker of anhedonia in patients diagnosed with major depressive disorder.
 A 2023 study found a positive correlation between the cortical thickness of the superior frontal gyrus and social anxiety levels in participants with subthreshold social anxiety.